kkarimi/bergen/welcome.md

 3. The preview will automatically render markdown formatting
 4. Dark mode is supported based on your system settings

-Enjoy using Bergen Markdown Viewer!
+Enjoy using Bergen Markdown reader!